Behavior Trees and State Machines in Robotics Applications: Behavior-Tree and State-Machine Models (RQ3)

-\looseness=-1 Decorators are used relatively rarely in \pytreesros\ models, there they constitute 6\% of the composite nodes.
+\looseness=-1 Decorators are used relatively rarely in \pytreesros\ models, where they constitute 6\% of the composite nodes.
 This is likely explained by the fact that it is easier to apply the transforming operations directly in the Python code, using Python syntax, than elevating it to behavior-tree abstract-syntax constructors.
 The situation is different with \BTCPP, where decorators are used almost three times as often (19\% of composite nodes).
-Here, the benefit of using the decorators (data-flow operators) of \bt\ instead of C++ allows them to be visualized and monitored in the graphical editor (Groot).
-No such tool is available for \pytrees, so likely bigger parts of the model may ``leak'' to the code.
+Here, the benefit of using the decorators (data-flow operators) of the \bt\ instead of C++ allows them to be visualized and monitored in the graphical editor (Groot).
+No such tool is available for \pytrees, so likely larger parts of the model may ``leak'' to the code.
 This demonstrates that users of \bts often have a choice of what is in scope and what is out of scope for a model.
-By model scope we refer to the boundaries of a model where during domain analysis the scope of what to put in a model and what to program-out is decided.
+By model scope, we refer to the boundaries of a model which decide what is included in the model and what is left to be programmed outside of the model.
 This is a property that clearly distinguishes general-purpose languages (GPLs), such as Python and C++, from DSLs.
 Yet, in our experience, the competence of deciding the model scope and the precision level is only rarely (with exceptions \cite{dslbook}) discussed in the teaching and research literature.

 Finally, we observed that none of the models implement their own custom nodes.
 They rely on the extensibility of \bts using new custom operators (decorators).
-By using the available off-the-shelf decorators in \BTCPP and \pytreesros, they were sufficient to create a custom behavior to change an action/condition status, or customize an action duration, e.g., wanting to execute an action without waiting, retrying an action $n$ times before given up, or repeating an action $n$ times.
+The available off-the-shelf decorators in \BTCPP and \pytreesros were sufficient to create a custom behavior to change an action/condition status, or to customize an action duration, e.g., wanting to execute an action without waiting, retrying an action $n$ times before given up, or repeating an action $n$ times.

 Going back to \cref{fig:figure-1}, the decorator (\texttt{RetryUntil\-Succesful}) was used to create a conditional loop that executes the sub-tree under (\texttt{ExplorationSeq}) $10$ times, unless the task fails, which is inverted into a success by an (\texttt{Inverter}).
-The developers were able to model this without having to use a while loop or a similar general control-flow structure in the script.
+The developers were able to model this without having to use a while-loop or a similar general control-flow structure in the script.

 \begin{observation} The studied behavior-tree \chg{DSLs} offer a range of concepts that are well suited to roboticists, but the usage of the offered concepts differs according to the \chg{GUI support} of the languages.